What is a melanocytic naevus?

 Atypical naevi may develop at any time but most of them develop within the first 15 years of life.
 Typically, people with sporadic atypical naevi have one to ten moles that are larger than 6 mm in diameter.

-Atypical naevi that run in families may be part of the FAMM syndrome.
-FAMM is an abbreviation for Familial Atypical Mole and Melanoma.
-People with FAMM syndrome have the following:
+Atypical naevi that run in families may be part of the FAMMM syndrome.
+FAMMM is an abbreviation for Familial Atypical Multiple Mole and Melanoma.
+People with FAMMM syndrome have the following:

-FAMM syndrome was previously known as the dysplastic naevus syndrome.
+FAMMM syndrome was previously known as dysplastic naevus syndrome, atypical naevus syndrome, and B-K mole syndrome.

-People with FAMM syndrome may have several hundred atypical naevi.
+People with FAMMM syndrome may have several hundred atypical naevi.

 The term dysplastic naevus is best used for a naevus with a specific microscopic appearance.
 Only a minority of clinically atypical naevi fulfil microscopic criteria for dysplastic naevus.
 Many histologically dysplastic naevi are clinically banale (eg, small in size, and uniform in colour and in structure).